Skip to content

 Background

-ESMA's weekly MiFID II position report for ICE Brent and ICE Gasoil futures is the European complement to the CFTC's COT, published Monday each week covering prior Friday positions across EU-regulated investment firms.
-In the WTI-short/Brent-long divergence visible in the 28 April 2026 CFTC data, ESMA's MiFID II data provided the additional dimension: ICE Gasoil positioning from European-domiciled asset managers and banks, where the CFTC publishes no equivalent.
+In the european-oil-markets series, ESMA's weekly MiFID II position report for ICE Brent and ICE Gasoil futures is the European complement to the CFTC's COT.
+Published Monday for prior Friday positions, it covers EU-regulated investment firms only; post-Brexit, London-based banks report under FCA rules, creating a gap in the ESMA dataset for ICE Brent positions held by UK-jurisdiction firms.
+In the WTI-short/Brent-long divergence captured in the 28 April 2026 CFTC data, ESMA's MiFID II data was the additional layer for ICE Gasoil positioning from European-domiciled asset managers and banks, which the CFTC does not publish for the gasoil contract.

 Source Material